mrtzh/mrtzh.github.io/_posts/2013-09-07-the-zen-of-gradient-descent.markdown

 - chebyshev
 ---

 Ben Recht spoke about optimization a few days ago at the Simons Institute.
 His talk was a highly entertaining tour de force through about a semester of convex optimization.
 You should go [watch](http://simons.berkeley.edu/talks/ben-recht-2013-09-04) it.
 It's easy to spend a semester of convex optimization on various guises of Gradient Descent alone.
 Simply pick one of the following variants and work through the specifics of the analysis: conjugate, accelerated, projected, conditional, mirrored, stochastic, coordinate, online.
 This is to name a few.
 You may also choose various pairs of attributes such as "accelerated coordinate" descent.
 Many triples are also valid such as "online stochastic mirror" descent.
 An expert unlike me would know exactly which triples are admissible.
 You get extra credit when you use "subgradient" instead of "gradient".
-This is really only the beginning of Optimization and it might already seem confusing.
+This is really only the beginning of optimization and it might already seem confusing.

 Thankfully, Ben kept things simple.
 There are indeed simple common patterns underlying many (if not all) variants of Gradient Descent.
 Ben did a fantastic job focusing on the basic template without getting bogged down in the details.
 He also made a high-level point that I strongly agree with.
 Much research in optimization focuses on convergence rates.
 That is, how many update steps do we need to minimize the function up to an epsilon error?
 Often fairly subtle differences in convergence rates are what motivates one particular variant of Gradient Descent over another.
 But there are properties of the algorithm that can affect the running time more powerfully than the exact convergence rate.
 A prime example is robustness.
 Basic Gradient Descent is robust to noise in several important ways.
 Accelerated Gradient Descent is much more brittle.
 Showing that it is even polynomial time (and under what assumptions) is a rather non-trivial exercise depending on the machine model.
 I've been saying for a while now that small improvements in running time don't trump major losses in robustness.
 The situation in optimization is an important place where the trade-off between robustness and efficiency deserves attention.
 Generally speaking, the question "which algorithm is better" is rarely answered by looking at a single proxy such as "convergence rate".